ilyabelkin/HappyBee/README.md

 ### The exact procedure will depend on your server; open an issue or PR if a specific device support is needed

-* Register as an ecobee developer and enroll your thermostat: [ecobee Developers Website](https://www.ecobee.com/developers/)
+* *Update: this is no longer possible; Ecobee doesn't allow new developers to register or new apps to be created.* Register as an ecobee developer and enroll your thermostat: [ecobee Developers Website](https://www.ecobee.com/developers/)
 * Copy scripts to the server (i.e. single-board computer like Raspberry Pi or a DD-WRT router)
 * Configure persistent storage and create a directory for tokens / occupancy state files
 * Configure email parameters in the happyb_config.sh